Joint Optimization of Handoff and Video Rate in LEO Satellite Networks: Introduction

 \section{Introduction}

-\paragraph{Motivation} Recently we have witnessed a rapid increase in Low Earth orbit (LEO) satellite network.
+\para{Motivation:} Recently, we have witnessed a rapid increase in Low Earth Orbit (LEO) satellite networks.
 Several companies, such as SpaceX, Amazon, and OneWeb, have launched or planned to launch thousands of satellites into space to build their commercial satellite networks.
 LEO satellite networks are attractive due to their ability to provide global network coverage at an affordable price and their lower latency and higher throughput than geostationary satellites \cite{chitre1999next, jamalipour2001role}.
 On the other hand, a LEO satellite moves at a rapid speed -- it moves at around $7.5~km/s$ relative to ground stations, circulating the Earth every 90 to 110 minutes.
-Due to this rapid movement, user terminals maintain connections with satellites or durations ranging from a few tens of seconds up to 3 minutes, necessitating frequent handoffs.
+This rapid movement restricts a satellite connection to a duration of only tens of seconds to three minutes, thus necessitating frequent handoffs.
 Zhao \etal~\cite{zhao2023realtime} report that Starlink switches the primary link to another satellite approximately once every 15 seconds.
 Therefore, such frequent handoffs call for an effective handoff strategy to ensure smooth and high performance.

 Note that although the handoff frequency in LEO satellite communication is high, the satellites' movement follows a deterministic pattern.
-This characteristic is very different from traditional Wi-Fi and cellular networks where mobility is less predictable.
+This characteristic is very different from traditional Wi-Fi and cellular networks, where mobility is less predictable.
 Such a predictable mobility pattern presents a valuable opportunity to optimize handoff strategies, yielding significant potential benefits.

 Meanwhile, we also observe a rapid growth in video streaming traffic on the Internet.
 Video streaming has become the majority of Internet traffic.
 LEO satellite providers offer Internet access to remote regions (e.g., Africa, remote villages), where satellite links are their only way to access the Internet.
 We expect remote users to have similar traffic patterns as traditional Internet users to enjoy video streaming, which accounts for most Internet traffic.